Multiwavelength Analysis of Six Luminous Fast Blue Optical Transients

+In this section, we describe how each LFBOT was identified in the ZTF alert stream, and describe the initial follow-up observations that led to their classification as an LFBOT.
 ZTF observations of the six LFBOTs in this paper occurred during Phase II (ZTF-II), which was divided into public (50\%), partnership (30\%), and Caltech (20\%) observing time.
 ZTF uses three filters: {\em ztf-g, ztf-r}, and {\em ztf-i}.
 For comparison with other photometry, we denote these as {\em g, r}, and {\em i}.
 ZTF data products are processed by the IPAC ZTF pipeline \citep{masci2019}, which uses image subtraction following the methods of \citet{zackay2016}.
 Detections more significant that 5-$\sigma$ are distributed as alerts in the Avro format \citep{patterson2019}.
 These alerts are filtered using machine-learning real-bogus metrics \citep{mahabal2019, duev2019}, host-galaxy classifiers \citep{tachibana2018}, and inspection of light-curve properties.
 For ZTF-II, the collaboration used the Fritz marshal \citep{vanderwalt2019, duev2019} to coordinate detection, analysis, and follow-up observations of transients.
 The Fritz marshal uses the open-source software package \texttt{SkyPortal} \citep{coughlin2023}.